joesan/joesan-me/content/navo/dcmotor/pid-controller.md

 toc = true
 +++

 In this section, let us explore and understand this 17th century idea on how we could effectively do a speed control for the DC Motor, the <a href="https://en.wikipedia.org/wiki/PID_controller" target="_blank">PID Controller</a> mechanism

 ## PID Control

-We will try to debunk a PID controller from a functional perspective and later on converge on the P, the I and the D. The block diagram below shows the relation between a PID controller and a process that is optimized by using a PID controller.
+We will try to debunk a PID controller from a functional perspective and later on converge on the P, I and the D. The block diagram below shows the relation between a PID controller, and a process that is optimized by using a PID controller.
 The process here could be anything, but here we assume that the process here is a water heater control system (WHCS).
 The WHCS works by receiving a desired value for the temperature and heats the water.
 For example., if we want the WHCS to heat the water to 40° C, we want it to exactly do that.

 ![pid-controller-1](/images/navo/pid/pid-controller-1.png)

-From the image above, we have the Process which emits a Process Value (PV), the PID Contoller to which we give a Setpoint value (SP), the sensors that measure the actual Process Value (PV) which is then fed back into the PID controller, thus forming a closed loop.
+From the image above, we have the Process which emits a Process Value (PV), the PID Controller to which we give a Setpoint value (SP), the sensors that measure the actual Process Value (PV) which is then fed back into the PID controller, thus forming a closed loop.
 It can also be seen that the Process is also affected by external disturbances which makes it deviate from the Setpoint (SP).
 The PID controller's job is to account for these external disturbances and make the Process Value (PV) match the Setpoint (SP).
 For our case here where we want to do DC Motor speed control, we have something called a closed-loop controller, where we tell the controller how fast we want the motor to run.
 We call this the set point.
-The controller then measures the actual speed of the motor and calculates the difference between the actual speed and the set point which is called the error.
+The controller then measures the actual speed of the motor and calculates the difference between the actual speed, and the set point which is called the error.
 The controller then adjusts the voltage to the motor to reduce the error which in turn makes the Motor run at the set point we gave it originally.

 If the SP and the PV are the same – then there is no other thing in this world that is going to be much happy than our PID controller.
 It does not have to